 Mr. Casey Welch

-Assistant Vice President for Economic Development and Government Affairs
+Assistant Vice President for External Affairs and Government Relations

-Casey Welch serves as the Assistant Vice President for External and Governmental Affairs.
-He has worked in the United States Congress over several congressional terms.
-Mr. Welch served as Deputy Legislative Director for Congressman Adam Putnam, who represented portions of the Tampa Bay area and central Florida.
-Prior to his position in Washington, D.C. he worked over the course of three years in the Florida House of Representatives and the office of Florida Governor Jeb Bush.
-Mr. Welch has represented two of Florida’s largest agricultural trade associations in Washington, D.C. before coming to USF Sarasota-Manatee in 2011.
-He is a graduate of Florida State University with a bachelor’s degree in Political Science and History.
-Mr. Welch enjoys being involved in the Sarasota/Manatee community through various organizations and events.
+Casey Welch serves as the Assistant Vice President for External Affairs and Government Relations at the University of South Florida Sarasota-Manatee.
+As a member of the University of South Florida System, Office of Government Relations he serves as the official liaison between USF Sarasota-Manatee and local, state, regional and federal governments.
+Within External Affairs, he oversees the Office of Community Engagement, the Communications and Marketing Department, Economic Development activities for the institution; as well as leading the Institute for Public Policy and Leadership at USF Sarasota-Manatee.
+Mr. Welch served as Deputy Legislative Director for Congressman Adam Putnam who represented portions of the Tampa Bay area and central Florida.
+Prior to his position in Washington, D.C. he worked in the Florida House of Representatives and the office of Florida Governor Jeb Bush.
+Before coming to USFSM in 2011, he represented two of Florida’s largest agricultural trade associations at the United States Congress and various federal agencies.
+Mr. Welch is a graduate of Florida State University with a bachelor’s degree in Political Science and History.
 He is a Sarasota native who is a past president of the Florida 4-H Foundation and a current member of the Mote Marine Laboratory Advisory Council.